It’s a New Year, and anything is possible! Unfortunately, your digital marketing strategy can’t sit back and wait to be surprised.

 Smart companies are planning for how they can evolve past the initial novelty phase, in part by building a brand on qualities that are unique to their products and their values.
 When there are four subscription toothbrush brands to choose among, you need to find a way to stay one step ahead — which makes solid, thoughtful branding all the more critical.

 Values will play a larger and larger role in brand conversations, as well.
-Whether it’s dropping gender-specific language from toys and clothes, helping revitalize a local economy, or taking stands on issues like racial and LGBTQ+ equality, brands will need to be clear on where they stand.
+Whether it’s dropping gender-specific language from toys and clothes, helping revitalize a local economy, or taking a stand on issues like racial and LGBTQ+ equality, brands will need to be clear on where they stand.
 Consumers have begun to see every dollar they spend as a vote for more of what they want to see in the world.

 Oh, the humanity (of content marketing)!